nobleschools/google-as-template/README.md

    receive credentials.
 Place the "credentials.json" file in a '.credentials' folder off the main directory.
 Also, note the new project name for later.
 2. Edit the settings/settings.yaml file as follows (all in google_settings):
    1. Change the project_name setting to the one you created in Step 1.
    2. Change the project_dir setting to the key for your Google Drive folder
    3. Change the default script name in script_name
    4. Modify any of the remaining defaults if necessary (especially scopes)
 3. Run 'python google_as_manage.py create_project' to do an initial
    authentication and then push a starter script into your project directory.
+   If the authentication doesn't work via your local browser, you might need to specify a command line option.
 4. Run 'python google_as_manage.py pull_scripts' to copy the Google Drive scripts into your local scripts folder for inclusion into version control.